YadBro/grpc-node-ts-chat/README.md

 yarn start
 ```

-5. In session 2 and others you make a user, run this command (Replace "<username>" like "Yadi"):
+5. In session 2 and others you make a user, run this command (Replace "username" maybe like "Yadi"):

 ```sh
 yarn client <username>